Alan Yang

-Alan Michael Yang (楊維榕; born August 22, 1983) is an American screenwriter, producer and director.
-He was a writer and producer for the NBC sitcom Parks and Recreation, for which he received his first Emmy nomination.
-With Aziz Ansari, Yang co-created the Netflix series Master of None, which was awarded a Peabody Award.
+Alan Michael Yang (楊維榕 (Yáng Wéiróng); born August 22, 1983) is an American screenwriter, producer and director.
+He wrote and produced for the NBC sitcom Parks and Recreation, for which he received his first Emmy nomination.
+With Aziz Ansari, Yang co-created the Netflix series Master of None, which won a Peabody Award.
 At the 68th Emmy Awards in 2016, Yang and Ansari became the first writers of Asian descent to win the Emmy for Outstanding Writing for a Comedy Series for Master of None, which was also nominated for Outstanding Comedy Series.
 In 2018, Yang co-created the Amazon Video series Forever, and in 2022 he co-created Loot for Apple TV +.

 Early life and education

-Yang was born and raised in Southern California to a Taiwanese American family.
-His parents were originally immigrants from Taiwan.
-His father is a retired physician, and his mother was a high school math teacher.
+Yang was born and raised in Southern California.
+His parents immigrated from Taiwan.
+His father was a physician, and his mother was a high school math teacher.
 Yang attended Riverside Poly High School in Riverside, California.

-Yang majored in biology at Harvard University, graduating at age 20.
-He wrote for the college's humor magazine, The Harvard Lampoon, where he first began doing comedy.
-In college, Yang began following the Boston Red Sox, which led to writing for "Fire Joe Morgan," a sports journalism blog, under the pseudonym "Junior" alongside Michael Schur, who was a producer and writer for The Office at the time.
+Yang earned a degree in biology from Harvard University and wrote for The Harvard Lampoon, where he first began doing comedy.
+In college, Yang began following the Boston Red Sox, which led to writing for "Fire Joe Morgan," a sports journalism blog, under the pseudonym "Junior" alongside Michael Schur, a producer and writer for The Office at the time.
 The two later worked together on Parks and Recreation and The Good Place.